+Almost all American Eagle gold bullion coins can be quickly sold for cash at coin and precious metal dealers throughout the world.
 Technically, these coins are legal tender in the United States; the 1 oz. gold bullion coin, for example, has a face value of $50 yet, given the fact the coin is worth almost ten times that amount based upon the market price of its gold composition at the time this article went to print, this is largely symbolic.

 Gold Proofs vs. Gold Bullion

 Many new investors are confused by the difference between American Eagle Gold Proofs and American Eagle gold bullion coins.

 - American Eagle Gold Proof Coins: According to the U.S. Mint, these are collector edition coins minted through a process that “begins by manually feeding burnished coin blanks into presses fitted with special dies.
 Each coin is struck multiple times so the softly frosted, yet detailed images seem to float above a mirror-like field”.
 Gold proof coins come packaged with a certificate of authenticity in a protective case and mounted in a satin-lined blue velvet case.
 They are available for sale directly from the Mint.